ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - `unwrap_or(x)` -> retrieve value `T` if `Some<T>`, if `None` return `x`
 - `Sized` - trait, known size at compile time, doesnt change size
      - for enums compiler uses size of largest variant
+     - it's automatically implemented for types whos size is known at compile time
 - `Copy` - trait, value is always copied(memcpy, so direct bit by bit copy)
     - cannot be implemented on `Drop` types
     - these itmes are generally simple, have a known size, and allocated on the stack